chakreshsahu/EsriIndiaFutureMobility/README.md

 ## Locate and Route

-Locate and Route module search EV Charging Station based user's charger type and connector type within buffer area.
+Locate and Route module search EV Charging Station based on user's charger type and connector type within buffer area.
 It provide a list of EV charging station with distance.
 When user select a particular charging station three alternative routes generated for mobility.

 1. Search or Click on map to locate the site around which you want to locate EV Stations.